Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 4.md

 # Question: What is my contribution towards the team’s deliveries?
 ## Answer:
-  As mentioned in the previous question, as well as last week, I attended a meeting in which all team embers together wrote the group discussion for this week.
+  As mentioned in the previous question, as well as last week, I attended a meeting in which all team members together wrote the group discussion for this week.
 Other than that, my contribution towards the groups deliveries this week has been to code my task, which was to implement update functionality for the database, so that information on bicycle stations would be renewed